-Fresh controversy over N1.9bn deductions hits amnesty office
+Fresh controversy over N1.9bn deductions hits Amnesty Office

 The Presidential Amnesty Office is being rocked by a raging controversy over N1.9 billion allegedly deducted from trainees of the amnesty programme.

-It was learnt that the fresh controversy was triggered by complaints over deductions made from contracts executed under the erstwhile Train, Employ and Mentor (TIEM) Programme initiated by the administration of immediate past Interim Administration of PAP, Col.Milland Dikio (Retd.).
+It was learnt that the fresh controversy was triggered by complaints over deductions made from contracts executed under the erstwhile Train, Employ and Mentor, TIEM, programme initiated by the administration of immediate past Interim Administrator of Presidential Amnesty Programme (PAP), Col.Milland Dikio retd.

 Under the TIEM, the beneficiaries of the programme were to be trained, employed and mentored to prevent them from straying after the programme.

-The contracts were subsequently renegotiated and the Reintegration Department removed the ‘Employ and Mentor’ component with the promise that the beneficiaries would be outrightly empowered.
+The contracts were subsequently renegotiated and the reintegration department removed the ‘Employ and Mentor’ component, with a promise that the beneficiaries would be outrightly empowered.

 It was gathered that the Integration Office deducted funds from the contracts and kept N1.9 billion meant to empower the delegates.

-After waiting endlessly for outright empowerment, the beneficiaries and office staff are raising an alarm that the N1.9 billion component deducted from the contracts has been diverted by the office.
+After waiting endlessly for the outright empowerment, the beneficiaries and office staff are raising the alarm that the N1.9 billion component deducted from the contracts had been diverted by the office.

+A source who pleaded anonymity for fear of retribution, explained that “the following contractors were engaged to provide this service to beneficiaries.

-It was further learnt that after renegotiating with the contractors, the funds in question were deducted from the initial contract sum thus substantially reducing what beneficiaries were entitled to.
+It was further learnt that after renegotiating with the contractors, the funds in question were deducted from the initial contract sum thus substantially reducing what beneficiary’s were entitled to.

 Officials from the PAP then went to the various training Centres to offer each delegate 750k to completely delist them from the Amnesty Programme entirely.